For urgent consular assistance call

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-Penalties for the use of illegal drugs can include jail.
+Penalties for the use of illegal drugs can include jail and heavy fines.

 More information: